Kickin’ It Old School with Social Media Needs to Die

 The amount of social media sharing has declined significantly over the years.
 However, this does not mean that fewer individuals are reading or utilizing social media content.
 This means that any posted content must remain far more competitive as the amount of available content has risen.

-The Best Social Media Practices with Miami SEO & Web
+The Best Social Media Practices with GOA-TECH

 In these aforementioned outdated social media practices, you may notice a common theme.
 There was a time in the digital marketing/advertising landscape, where link-builders, as well as white- and black-hat SEO specialists ruled the land.